 Rich is the author of the book Sing Along Cowboy! with a foreword by Rob Quist.
 The book is a compilation of 56 classic cowboy songs and one of Rich's own songs, "Truckee."
 Rich was inspired to take up music by his Father Bill who sang songs from musicals and played guitar, performing songs like "Try To Remember."
-As a youngster, Rich moved between watching serial westerns starring John Wayne, singing, playing violin, double bass, and piano, performing in church groups, school, and around a small community in southwest Washington State.
+As a youngster, Rich watched serial westerns starring John Wayne, sang, played violin, double bass, and piano, and performed in church groups, school, and around a small community in southwest Washington State.
 While a student in Ellensburg, Rich briefly played bass in a country group led by guitar Tom Bourne and songwriter/singer Steve Peha.
-In 2016 Rich and Tom met at reunion and decided to form a duo after their rendition of Steve Peha's "Spaghetti Western Cowboy," turned out to be a hit with the crowd and other musicians.
-Over the last few years Rich developed a deep love for tango, which began when he saw Al Pacino play a blind man who danced tango in "Scent of a Woman."
-He discovered that the tango in the movie was written by the great Carlos Gardel, and after hearing Gardel sing, was sold on learning those beautiful tango songs.
-That took Rich to Buenos Aires to visit the last resting place of Carlos Gardel and to learn from singer Micaela Vita to bring tango to life and discover his own singing style.
+In 2016 Rich and Tom met at a reunion and decided to form a duo after their rendition of Steve Peha's "Spaghetti Western Cowboy," turned out to be a hit with the audience.
+Over the years Rich developed a love for tango, which began when he saw Al Pacino play a blind man who danced tango in "Scent of a Woman."
+He discovered that the tango in the movie was written by the great Carlos Gardel, and after hearing Gardel sing, was sold on learning those beautiful songs.
+Rich travelled to Buenos Aires to visit the last resting place of Carlos Gardel and to learn from singer Micaela Vita to bring tango to life and discover his own singing style.
 Learn more about Rich and his book-signing and performance schedule here.